WHO WE ARE

-Since its beginnings in 1888, YWCA of Schenectady, dba YWCA NorthEastern NY, has been a constant innovator in providing programs and services to meet the changing needs of the community.
+Since our beginnings in 1888, YWCA of Schenectady, dba YWCA NorthEastern NY, has been a constant innovator in providing programs and services to meet the changing needs of the community.
 We are a charter member of YWCA USA, the oldest and largest women’s membership organization.
+YWCA NENY serves over 7,000 individuals and families per year across our programs.

 The main program services areas of YWCA NorthEastern NY are: